 - Access to dispensaries- instead of shady, back-room buying with no guarantee as to the quality of the cannabis, being a holder of The Card means that you can walk into any medical marijuana dispensary (such as ours!) and access a great variety of high-quality weed.
 Of course, not all dispensaries were created alike so be careful when choosing your dispensary.

 - Get-Out-Of-Jail-free Card: like, literally.
 You will not go to jail for possessing, using or growing what is otherwise an (unfairly) illegal substance.
-You can carry 2.5 ounces of marijuana at any one time and cannot be discriminated against by your employer for using it if you’re following your doctor’s instructions.
+You can carry 2.5 ounces of marijuana at any one time.

 By now, you’re probably thinking “Great!
 Sign me up!”.
 Of course, as with all good things, there is a caveat (there always is, isn’t there?).